fugue/regula/README.md

 ## How does Regula work?

 There are two parts to Regula.
-The first is a [shell script](/bin/regula) that generates a [terraform] plan in JSON format, ready for consumption by [opa].
+The first is a [shell script](/bin/regula) that generates a [terraform] plan or use existing in JSON format, ready for consumption by [opa].

 The second part is a Rego framework that: